woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_webhooks.md

 # Webhooks #

-This section lists all API endpoints that can be used to create, edit, or otherwise manipulate webhooks.
+The webhooks API allows you to create, view, update, and delete individual, or a batch, of webhooks.

 Webhooks can be managed via the WooCommerce settings screen or by using the REST API endpoints.
 The `WC_Webhook` class manages all data storage and retrieval of the webhook custom post type, as well as enqueuing webhook actions and processing/delivering/logging webhooks.
 On `woocommerce_init`, active webhooks are loaded.